Philip Guston: Early years

 Guston's interest in drawing led his mother to enroll him in a correspondence course from the Cleveland School of Cartooning.
-In 1927, at the age of 14, Guston began painting, and enrolled in the Los Angeles Manual Arts High School where he met Jackson Pollock, who became a life-long friend.
+In 1927, at the age of 14, Guston began painting and enrolled in the Los Angeles Manual Arts High School, where he met Jackson Pollock, who became a lifelong friend.
 The two studied under Frederick John de St. Vrain Schwankovsky and were introduced to European modern art, Eastern philosophy, theosophy and mystic literature.
 The pair later published a paper opposing the high school's emphasis on sports over art, which led to expulsions, although Pollock eventually returned and graduated.

-Apart from his high school education and a one-year scholarship at the Otis Art Institute in Los Angeles, which left him dissatisfied, Guston remained a largely self-taught artist, influenced, among others by Italian painter Giorgio de Chirico, whom Guston repeatedly acknowledged throughout his career.
-He died in 1980 at the age of 66, of a heart attack, in Woodstock, New York.
+Apart from his high school education and a one-year scholarship at the Otis Art Institute in Los Angeles, which left him dissatisfied, Guston remained a largely self-taught artist, influenced by, among others, the Italian painter Giorgio de Chirico, whom Guston repeatedly acknowledged throughout his career.

 Work

 Political murals

-An early activist, in 1932, the 18-year-old Guston produced an indoor mural with artist Reuben Kadish in an effort by the communist-affiliated John Reed Club of Los Angeles to fundraise money in support of the defendants in the Scottsboro Boys Trial, nine Black teenagers falsely accused of a rape in Alabama and sentenced to death."
+As an early activist, in 1932, the 18-year-old Guston produced an indoor mural with the artist Reuben Kadish in an effort by the communist-affiliated John Reed Club of Los Angeles to raise money in support of the defendants in the Scottsboro Boys Trial, in which nine Black teenagers were falsely accused of a rape in Alabama and sentenced to death."
 The mural was then defaced by local police forces, organized into violent anti-communist Red Squads.
-The subsequent court ruling found no fault on the part of L.A. police, even though irreversible damage was sustained to many works of art.
+The subsequent court ruling found no fault on the part of the L.A. police, even though irreversible damage was sustained to many works of art.

-In 1934, Philip Goldstein (as Guston was then known), and artist Reuben Kadish joined poet and friend Jules Langsner on a trip to Mexico, where they were commissioned to paint a 1,000 sqft mural on a wall in the former summer palace of the Emperor Maximilian in the state capital of Morelia.
+In 1934, Philip Goldstein (who had not yet changed his name to Guston) and Kadish joined their friend the poet Jules Langsner on a trip to Mexico, where they were commissioned to paint a 1,000 sqft mural on a wall in the former summer palace of the Emperor Maximilian in the state capital of Morelia.
 They produced the impressive The Struggle Against Terror, whose antifascist themes were clearly influenced by the work of David Siqueiros.
+The mural "includes the hooded figures that became a lifelong symbol of bigotry for the artist."
+The mural was covered up as it was considered undesirable by the Church; it was rediscovered years later, deteriorated, and later underwent a long restoration and was put on public view in 2025.

-A two-page review in Time magazine quoted Siqueiros's description of them: "the most promising painters in either the US or Mexico."
-In Mexico he also met and spent time with Frida Kahlo and husband Diego Rivera.
+A two-page review in Time magazine quoted Siqueiros's description of Guston and Kadish: "the most promising painters in either the US or Mexico."
+In Mexico Guston met and spent time with Frida Kahlo and her husband Diego Rivera.

-In 1934–35, Guston and Kadish also completed a mural that remains to this day at City of Hope Medical Center, a tuberculosis hospital at the time, located in Duarte, California.
+In 1934–35, Guston and Kadish completed a mural, still on display, at City of Hope Medical Center, a tuberculosis hospital at the time, in Duarte, California, US.